Electric Bikes

 Balloch to Drymen

-6km / 10 miles – the route starts at Balloch Castle Country Park and then follows quiet country roads through Croftamie and then into Drymen.
+6km / 10 miles – the route starts at Balloch Castle Country Park and then follows quiet country roads through Croftamie and Drymen.
 NCN 7 combines with the John Muir Way and West Highland Way in places.
 It’s mainly flat and easy to cycle.
 Read Guide

 Drymen to Aberfoyle